-A team from the National Law School of India University (NLSIU) Bengaluru, emerged as the global winner of the Skadden Arps FDI moot, which took place at Suffolk University Law School in Boston from 2-5 November.
+A team from the National Law School of India University (NLSIU) Bengaluru, emerged as the global winner of the Skadden Arps Foreign Direct Investment International Arbitration moot, which took place at Suffolk University Law School in Boston from 2-5 November.

 A total of 104 teams from around the world participated in the competition that saw NLSIU battle a team from Prague’s Charles University in the final.